-- There are two types of tours that need plenty of physical strength – the Scenic and Historic Lantern Tours.
+- There are two types of tours that need plenty of physical strength: the Scenic Tour and Historic Lantern Tour.
 Both of these require an ascend up 600 ladder-like steps.

 - The tours are also moderately strenuous and not recommended for beginners or people with low fitness levels.

-Pro-tip: Due to White Noise Syndrome (a disease that is currently destroying the cave-dwelling bat population caused by an invasive fungus), most caves in the US will not allow you to bring in your own resources.
+Pro tip: Due to White Nose Syndrome (a disease that is currently destroying the cave-dwelling bat population caused by an invasive fungus), most caves in the US will not allow you to bring in your own resources.
 So backpacks, handbags, and hiking sticks will not be permitted.

-Wind Cave, located in South Dakota, is the sixth longest cave in the world and one of the largest caves in the US, spanning over 145 miles of passageways that are divided into three levels.
+Wind Cave, the other South Dakota cave on this list, is the sixth-longest cave in the world and one of the largest caves in the US, spanning over 145 miles of passageways that are divided into three levels.

 - The cave has over 95% of the world’s collection of boxwork cave formations.